-Recently declared world's cultural heritage by the Unesco, TANGO
+Declared world's cultural heritage by the Unesco, TANGO not only

 as an urinal was never meant to be an art object before it was placed